-- The doctor gives antivenom to victims with significant symptoms.
-This therapy can be life saving or limb saving.
+- The doctor gives antivenom to victims with significant symptoms if appropriate and available.
+This therapy can be lifesaving or limb-saving.
 Antivenom can occasionally also cause allergic reactions, however, or even anaphylactic shock, a life-threatening type of shock requiring immediate medical treatment with epinephrine and other medications.

 - Antivenom can also cause serum sickness within 5-10 days of therapy.
 Serum sickness causes fevers, joint aches, itching, swollen lymph nodes, and fatigue, but it is not life threatening.

 - Even victims without significant symptoms need to be monitored for several hours, and some people need to be admitted to the hospital for overnight observation.

 - The doctor cleans the wound and looks for broken fangs or dirt.
 A tetanus shot is required if the victim has not had one within 5 years.
 Some wounds may require antibiotics to help prevent infection.

 - Rarely, the doctor may need to consult a surgeon if there is evidence of compartment syndrome.
 If treatment with limb elevation and medicines fails, the surgeon may need to cut through the skin into the affected compartment, a procedure called a fasciotomy.
 This procedure can relieve the increased limb swelling and pressure, potentially saving the arm or leg.